IT Security Audit: What It Is, Why It Matters, and How to Get It Right

 • Data Backup and Recovery: Verifying that data backup systems are functioning properly, backups are performed at appropriate intervals, and recovery processes are tested regularly to minimize downtime.

-• Security Policies and Training: Assessing whether cybersecurity policies are current, comprehensive, and effectively communicated to employees, and ensuring that staff receive regular training to identify and respond to dangers such as phishing and malware.
+• Security Policies and Training: Assessing whether cybersecurity policies are current, comprehensive, and effectively communicated to employees, and ensuring that staff receives regular training to identify and respond to dangers such as phishing and malware.

 These core areas help define the scope and effectiveness of your audit.